-If the LEA, the parent, and relevant members of the IEP Team make the determination that the conduct was a manifestation of the child's disability, the IEP Team must-

-- (1) Either- - (i) Conduct a functional behavioral assessment, unless the LEA had conducted a functional behavioral assessment before the behavior that resulted in the change of placement occurred, and implement a behavioral intervention plan for the child; or - (ii) If a behavioral intervention plan already has been developed, review the behavioral intervention plan, and modify it, as necessary, to address the behavior; and - (2) Except as provided in paragraph (g) of this section, return the child to the placement from which the child was removed, unless the parent and the LEA agree to a change of placement as part of the modification of the behavioral intervention plan. - (g) Special circumstances.
-School personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child- - Carries a weapon to or possesses a weapon at school, on school premises, or to or at a school function under the jurisdiction of an SEA or an LEA; - (2) Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises,
+- (f) Determination that behavior was a manifestation.
+If the LEA, the parent, and relevant members of the IEP Team make the determination that the conduct was a manifestation of the child's disability, the IEP Team must- - (1) Either- - (i) Conduct a functional behavioral assessment, unless the LEA had conducted a functional behavioral assessment before the behavior that resulted in the change of placement occurred, and implement a behavioral intervention plan for the child; or - (ii) If a behavioral intervention plan already has been developed, review the behavioral intervention plan, and modify it, as necessary, to address the behavior; and - (2) Except as provided in paragraph (g) of this section, return the child to the placement from which the child was removed, unless the parent and the LEA agree to a change of placement as part of the modification of the behavioral intervention plan. - (g) Special circumstances.
+School personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child- - Carries a weapon to or possesses a weapon at school, on school premises, or to or at a school function under the jurisdiction of an SEA or an LEA; - (2) Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled

-E. Special circumstances.
+- conduct was not a manifestation of the child's disability, school personnel may apply the relevant disciplinary procedures to a child with a disability in the dame manner and or the same duration as the procedures would be applied to children without disabilities, except as provided in Subsection I of this section. - E. Special circumstances.
 School personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child's behavior involves one of the special circumstances listed in 34 CFR Sec.
 300.530(g).
 For purposes of this subsection, the definitions provided in 34 CFR Sec.
-300.530(i) shall apply.

-H. Parental notification.
+300.530(i) shall apply. - H. Parental notification.
 On the date on which the decision is made to make a removal that constitutes a change of placement of a student with a disability because of a violation of a code of student conduct, the administrative authority must notify the parents of that decision, and provide the parents the procedural safeguards notice described in 34 CFR Sec.
-300.504.

-Services.
-A student with a disability who is removed from the student's current placement pursuant to this section must continue to receive special education and related services as provided in 34 CFR Sec.
+300.504. - I. Services.
+A student with a disability who is removed from the student's current placement for 10 school days in the same school year must continue to receive special education and related services as provided in 34 CFR Sec.
+300.530(b) and 34CFRSec.
 300.530(d).

-NMSA 1978, § 26-2B LYNN AND ERIN COMPASSIONATE USE ACT AS AMENDED THROUGH SB 204 AND SB 406 ( 2019)

-D. A public school, charter school or school district shall not:
+6.12.10.11 NMAC

-- (1) discipline a student who is a qualified student on the basis that the student requires medical cannabis as a reasonable accommodation necessary for the student to attend school; - (2) deny eligibility to attend school to a qualified student on the basis that the qualified student requires medical cannabis as a reasonable accommodations necessary for the student to attend school or a schoolsponsored activity; or - (3) discipline a school employee who refuses to administer medical cannabis.
+- A. Each school district and charter school shall ban a student's possession, use, distribution, sale, or being under the influence of a cannabis product in a manner inconsistent with provisions of the Lynn and Erin Compassionate Use Act. - B. No school shall discipline a student who is a qualified student on the basis that the student requires medical cannabis as necessary for the student to attend school.